Introduction: Visuality’s Romantic Genealogies

 Derrida, Jacques.
 Right of Inspection.
 With Photographs by Marie-Françoise Plissart.
 Trans.
 David Wills.
 New York: Monacelli, 1998.
 Print.

 Favret, Mary A. War at a Distance: Romanticism and the Making of Modern Wartime.
-Princeton: Princeton University Press, 2009.
+Princeton: Princeton UP, 2009.
 Print.

 Foster, Hal, ed.
 Vision and Visuality.
 Seattle: Bay Press, 1988.
 Print.

 Galperin, William H. The Return of the Visible in British Romanticism.
-Baltimore: Johns Hopkins University Press, 1993.
+Baltimore: Johns Hopkins UP, 1993.
 Print.

 Houlgate, Stephen.
 “Vision, Reflection, and Openness: The ‘Hegemony of Vision’ from a Hegelian Point of View.”
 In Modernity and the Hegemony of Vision.
 Ed.
 David Michael Levin.
-Berkeley: University of California Press, 1993.
+Berkeley: U of California P, 1993.
 87–123.
 Print.

 Jay, Martin.
 Downcast Eyes: The Denigration of Vision in Twentieth-Century French Thought.
-Berkeley: University of California Press, 1994.
+Berkeley: U of California P, 1994.
 Print.

 Kelley, Theresa M. Clandestine Marriage: Botany and Romantic Culture.
-Baltimore: Johns Hopkins University Press, 2012.
-72-73.
-Print.
+Baltimore: Johns Hopkins UP, 2012.